 3. Eat dark, leafy green vegetables.
 These plant foods contain lutein and zeaxanthin, compounds that absorb some of the harmful UV radiation that enters the eyes.
 These nutrients also increase the thickness of the macula, the area in the retina involved in central vision that thins or degenerates as we age.

-Now it’s your turn: What are you doing to help protect your vision?
+Now it’s your turn: What are you doing to help protect your vision health?

 You may also be interested in: